Cave of the Patriarchs massacre: Background of Baruch Goldstein

 In Hebron, as elsewhere in the West Bank, tensions ran high after the Oslo Accords were signed in 1993.
+Israeli sociologist Baruch Kimmerling however noted that before the massacre, "expressions of Palestinian armed resistance were rare and lacked broad popular support, despite the growing colonization of the West Bank and obstacles to Palestinian economic growth."
 On 6 December 1993, Goldstein's close friend Mordechai Lapid and his son Shalom Lapid were killed in Hebron.
-As the settlement's emergency responder, Goldstein was present at the murder scene, where he referred to the terrorists as "nazis".
+As the settlement's emergency responder, Goldstein was present at the murder scene, and he referred to the killers as "nazis".

 As the settlement's main emergency doctor, Goldstein was involved in treating victims of Arab-Israeli violence prior to that incident as well.
 He expressed anti-Arab feelings far before the massacre.
 Israeli press reports stated that Goldstein refused to treat Arabs, even those serving in the IDF; this was also reflected in comments by his acquaintances.
 He was known to refuse to treat Druze soldiers who served in the West Bank, claiming that it was against Jewish laws to treat non-Jews.
 However, these anonymous claims were repudiated by a number of sources, including Dr. Manfred Lehman and Dr. Chaim Simons, quoting the Shamgar Commission report.